ramshazar/rosenmontag/README.md

 # What is this about

 We all know that curl-pipe-sudo-bash is a thing.
 Many think it is a bad thing.
-But we all use Docker now so this is not a problem any more.
+But we all use Docker now so this is not a problem any more...
 In preparation for a talk I was thinking about ways to attack supply chains in Kubernetes or Docker environments.
-That was when I remembered when I learned that ADD in Dockerfiles lets you [copy files from remote URLs](https://docs.docker.com/engine/reference/builder/#add) (thanks [Matthias](https://twitter.com/uchi_mata) and [Chris](https://www.twitter.com/brompwnie) for their [Blackhat-EU19 talk](https://www.blackhat.com/eu-19/briefings/schedule/#reverse-engineering-and-exploiting-builds-in-the-cloud-17287) ).
+That was when I remembered when I learned that ADD in Dockerfiles lets you [copy files from remote URLs](https://docs.docker.com/engine/reference/builder/#add) (thanks to [Matthias](https://twitter.com/uchi_mata) and [Chris](https://www.twitter.com/brompwnie) for their [Blackhat-EU19 talk](https://www.blackhat.com/eu-19/briefings/schedule/#reverse-engineering-and-exploiting-builds-in-the-cloud-17287) ).

 So I tried to combine the evading techniques for curl-pipe-sudo-bash scenarios with Dockerfile ADD and remote URIs.